Eric von Rosen: Personal symbol

 Eric von Rosen had been using a swastika as a personal owner's mark.
 He originally saw the symbol on runestones in Gotland, while at school.
 Knowing that the symbol signified good luck for the Vikings, he utilized the symbol and had it carved into all his luggage when going on an expedition to South America in 1901.
 It is also found in the hunting lodge he commissioned Ivar Tengbom and Ernst Torulf to build in what is now Jaktstuguskogen Nature Reserve, in 1909.
-In March 1918 during the Finnish Civil War he gave the Finnish Whites an aircraft, which signified the beginning of the Finnish Air Force.
-The aircraft, a license manufactured Morane-Saulnier MS Parasol/Thulin D, was marked with his badge, a blue swastika on a white background.
-The Finnish Air Force adopted this roundel as their national insignia.

 Göring had noted the swastika during his stay in Sweden and at von Rosens' castle (forged into a metal piece at the fireplace).
 However, the swastika of the German Nazi party had been adopted already in 1920, two years before Göring met Adolf Hitler.